elyiorgos/sleeppy/README.md

 time at the beginning and end of the GeneActiv file.
 If a research site knows, for instance, that the watch will not be on the subject for one hour at the beginning and end of the recorded session, that data can be excluded.
 The same can also be done with the start and stop time arguments, which allow for the specification of a date and time for starting and stopping the analysis.
-The formats for these arguments can be found in the sleep.py docs.
+A description of the purpose and formats for these, and other arguments can be found in the sleep.py docs.

 ```sh
 from sleeppy.sleep import *